vipservmax/Amigo/README.md

 - If you are building a macOS package, you'll need to install Xcode and the associated command-line tools.
 You may also need to set your default SDK to macOS 11.0 or higher, which you can do by running `export SDKROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX11.1.sdk`.
 The exact command will depend on where Xcode is installed and which SDK version you're using.
 - To build on Windows, you'll need to install Visual Studio.
 Once it's installed, you may also need to run `npm config set msvs_version 2019` (or the appropriate version).

-## Contributing to Min
+## Contributing to AmiGo

-Thanks for taking the time to contribute to Min!
+Thanks for taking the time to contribute to AmiGo!

 ### Getting Help